• Skip to primary navigation

 If you wish to add any cheese slices just remember to do it a couple of minutes before taking the burger(s) out.

-How to make a mediterranean- style lamb burger?
+How to make a Mediterranean- style lamb burger?

 To make it different, just like I do and almost never the same patty, you could also: